 During a bear market, most stocks will depreciate.
 Prices decline as profit outlook turn negative.
 Valuation of a stock shrinks.
 This means that the path of least resistance is to the downside, create trends that are favourable to short sellers.

-Short selling stocks
+Short selling in summary

 Short selling stocks is speculating that the price of a stock with go down and trying to profit from that move by selling a stock before you own it and buying it back later.